 Understanding the basics of Chapter 11 Bankruptcy is the first step in determining if this path is right for you.
 The next is understanding if you can keep any assets.
 This post explains more.

-Although Chapter 11 bankruptcy offers significant protections for struggling businesses, the resulting reorganization may not be worth the time, effort and money involved.
-It’s important to understand what actually happens through the filing to make sure it’s right for you and your business.
+Although Chapter 13 bankruptcy offers significant protections for struggling individuals, the resulting reorganization may not be worth the time, effort, and money involved.
+It’s important to understand what happens through the filing to ensure it’s right for you and your specific financial situation.

-After filing for personal bankruptcy, you’ll be granted the protection of the automatic stay.
-From there, the court will assign your case a trustee and that person will organize a Meeting of Creditors to alert them of your filing.
+After filing for personal bankruptcy, the court will freeze most of your financial assets, and you’ll be granted an automatic stay (meaning creditors cannot pursue your debts).
+From there, the court will assign your case to a trustee, and that person will organize a Meeting of Creditors to alert them of your filing.